-If you don't have any students assigned to your class, you won't see any student information in the Action Areas Tool.
+If you don't have any students assigned to your class, you won't see any student data in the Action Areas Tool.

 The main window displays the struggling areas for your students.
-You can filter the information that you see by clicking the Student Group and Date Range filters, and by clicking the individual curriculum areas on the left-hand side to narrow your results.
+You can filter student data using the Student Group and Date Range filters, then click the skill area in the left pane to narrow your results.

 |Time Period||This filter narrows your results to a specific time period, such as the past 7 days or the past 30 days.|

 |Curriculum Areas||The left pane displays all of the skills areas and the number of your students who struggle with skills in that area.
 Click a skill area to filter to see the skills and struggling students in that skill area, or click All Areas to see all areas where students are struggling.|

 The Skill Groups tab shows which skills in your students are struggling with.
 The skills that most students struggle with are listed first.
 When you click a skill, it displays all students who struggle with that skill.